-**July 2020 Update: I am booked through August 2020 but can take on new manuscripts (pending initial discussion and approval) beginning late August, with a turnaround time of approximately one month.
+**October 18, 2020 update: I can take on new manuscripts (pending initial discussion and approval) beginning in mid-November 2020, with a turnaround time of approximately one month.
 Please note that in-person meetings are currently suspended; client meetings will take place via Zoom or by phone.**

 As a writer and editor with more than 15 years of professional experience, I specialize in critiquing book-length fiction and creative nonfiction manuscripts.
 My close read will consider plot, character development and motivation, pacing, structure, clarity, and more.
 This critique provides objective, thoughtful consideration of how a writer can improve his or her manuscript and make it more attractive to literary agents and publishers.